Georgia mom finds out son is dead when she pulls up to car wreck

 GEORGIA WOMAN CELEBRATES 104TH BIRTHDAY

-Mackean Robertson, 18, apparently neglected to yield, which caused three cars to crash, according to police.
-The teenager was the only one killed in the wreck.
+Mackean Robertson, 18, was the only one killed in the wreck.
 The other drivers and passengers were transported to the hospital to be treated for injuries.

+“When deputies arrived, they determined a white 2010 Mercedes SUV, being driven by a 17 year-old Natalie D’Allen from Suwanee... collided with a white 2005 Honda Accord driven by an 18-year-old male from Cumming,” the Forsyth County Sheriff’s office said in a press release on July 17.

+“The Honda slid sideways into the path of a westbound green Nissan Pathfinder," the statement said.
+"The driver of the 2005 Honda Accord, Mackean Robertson of Cumming, Georgia was pronounced deceased at the scene.”

 Bahret said she had a conversation with her son just an hour prior to the crash.

-Note: CORRECTION: An earlier version of this article stated that police said Robertson caused the crash.
-In fact, the sheriff's department tells Fox News that D'Allen caused the crash.